 Strikhedonia…man the Greek language nails it again.
 Contrary to what some people think, I’m a very calculated person.
-I started saving for my year long trip as soon as I got my very first job.
-I had the money to start my trip for a while but I had doubts and reservations of quitting my well paid high position job.
+I started saving for my year-long trip as soon as I got my very first job.
+I had the money to start my trip for a while but I had doubts and reservations about quitting my well paid high position job.

 One day, I woke up and literally decided there and then to quit everything, sell everything I had, and go traveling.

 Since then, I have had one too many “to hell with it” moments.
 When I look back at everything I’ve done, those tiny bursts of inspiration have led me to where I am today.
 On the outside, my job as a full-time travel writer seems easy.
 A pretty photo here and there, a long Instagram status about how beautiful this place is but, in reality, we too have bills to pay and struggle with every day living.

 We work, we hustle, we spend almost 10 hours a day glued to our computers (in between long bus rides) when we’re traveling.
 But in reality, I wouldn’t live my life any other way.
 Sometimes, all you need is a moment of madness (or sheer brilliance) to be able to work up the courage to defy the norm and live life on your own terms.

 10. Peripatetic (noun) A person who spends his time wandering

 11. Hireath (noun) A homesickness for a home to which you cannot return, a home which maybe never was.

 Origin: Welsh | HEER-eyeth

 12. Gadabout (noun) A person who travels often or to many different places for pleasure

 Origin: English | gad·about